 The Committee initially measures its financial assets and financial liabilities at fair value adjusted by, in the case of a financial instrument that will not be measured subsequently at fair value, the amount of transaction costs directly attributable to the instrument.
-Amounts due to and from related parties are measured at the exchange amount, being the amount agreed upon by the related parties.
+The investment in Oikocredit and amounts due to and from related parties are measured at cost less any allowance for impairment.